 A drive up to the flanks of the volcano on a clear day affords a view that seems to stretch to eternity.
 It also puts in to perspective the isolation of these incredible islands far out in the North Atlantic.

 Vigias and the Sperm Whales Spotters

 It is that very view, combined with the nature and tenacity of the Azorean people, that allowed a shore-based sperm whaling industry to succeed.

-Because from up on high it is possible for an experienced whale-spotter to not only see the ”blow” of a whale at the surface up to 50km out at sea, but also tell what type of whale it is.
+Because from up on high it is possible for an experienced whale-spotter to not only see the ”blow” of a whale at the surface up to 50km out at sea.

 The whale look-outs are called “vigias” and they are distributed around the islands of the Azores.